-: Personal protective equipment (PPE) should meet

-recommended national standards.
+Exposure Controls : The level of protection and types of controls necessary will vary depending upon potential exposure conditions.
+Select controls based on a risk assessment of local circumstances.
+Appropriate measures include: Adequate ventilation to control airborne concentrations.
+Where material is heated, sprayed or mist formed, there is greater potential for airborne concentrations to be generated.
+Personal Protective Equipment Respiratory Protection Personal protective equipment (PPE) should meet recommended national standards.
 Check with PPE suppliers.
 No respiratory protection is ordinarily required under normal conditions of use.
 In accordance with good industrial hygiene practices, precautions should be taken to avoid breathing of material.
-If engineering controls do not maintain airborne concentrations to a level which is adequate to protect worker health, select respiratory protection equipment suitable for the specific conditions of use and meeting relevant legislation.
+If engineering controls do not maintain airborne concentrations to a level which is adequate to protect work health, select respiratory protection equipment suitable for specific conditions of use and meeting relevant legislation.
 Check with respiratory protective equipment suppliers.
-Where air-filtering respirators are suitable, select an appropriate combination of mask and filter.
-Select a filter suitable for combined particulate/organic gases and vapours [boiling point gloves approved to relevant standards (e.g. Europe: EN374, US: F739) made from the following materials may provide suitable chemical protection: PVC, neoprene or nitrile rubber gloves.
+Whair-filtering respirators are suitable, select an appropriate combination of mask and filter.
+Select a filter suitable for the Hand Protection combined particulate/organic gases and vapours [boiling p >65 °C (149 °F)] meeting EN141.
+Where hand contact with the product may occur the use of gloves approved to relevant standards (e.g. Europe: EN37 US: F739) made from the following materials may provide suitable chemical protection: PVC, neoprene or nitrile rubb gloves.
 Suitability and durability of a glove is dependent on usage, e.g. frequency and duration of contact, chemical resistance of glove material, glove thickness, dexterity.
-Always seek advice from glove suppliers.
-Contaminated gloves should be replaced.
+Alw seek advice from glove suppliers.
+Contaminated gloves sho be replaced.
 Personal hygiene is a key element of effective hand care.
 Gloves must only be worn on clean hands.
-After using gloves, hands should be washed and dried thoroughly.
-Application of a non-perfumed moisturizer is recommended.
+Afte using gloves, hands should be washed and dried thorough 4, er vays ould e er ly.
+Eye Protection Application of a non-perfumed moisturizer is recommended Wear safety glasses or full face shield if splashes are likely occur.
+Approved to EU Standard EN166.
+Protective Clothing Skin protection not ordinarily required beyond standard iss work clothes.
+It is good practice to wear chemical resistant gloves.
+Monitoring Methods Monitoring of the concentration of substances in the breath zone of workers or in the general workplace may be require confirm compliance with an OEL and adequacy of exposur controls.
+For some substances biological monitoring may a be appropriate. ed to e Environmental Exposure Controls Minimise release to the environment.
+An environmental assessment must be made to ensure compliance with loca environmental legislation. ıl